Flag

 There are no international sanctions currently in force against this country

-Portugal has made progress in combating corruption, with a January 2024 report indicating that only three out of fifteen anti-corruption recommendations from GRECO were satisfactorily implemented by the end of 2023.
-Despite this, U.S. firms do not view corruption as a significant barrier to investment, and the government has enacted various laws to enhance transparency and accountability, including a national anti-corruption strategy approved in December 2021.
-However, corruption remains a concern, particularly at the municipal level, where issues in urban planning and public procurement persist.
+Portugal has made legislative progress in combating corruption, with a January 2024 report indicating that only three out of fifteen anti-corruption recommendations from GRECO were fully implemented by the end of 2023.
+Despite this, U.S. firms do not view corruption as a barrier to investment, and the government has established independent bodies to prevent corruption and promote transparency.
+However, Portugal faces challenges with organized crime, human trafficking, and financial crimes, while its justice system remains stable amidst ongoing concerns about corruption and the effectiveness of law enforcement.

 Economy

-Portugal's economy experienced a robust GDP growth of 6.7% in 2022, followed by a growth rate of 2.3% in 2023, primarily driven by tourism and real estate sectors.
-The unemployment rate stood at 6.5% in 2023, slightly up from the previous year's low, while inflation was recorded at 4.3%.
-The government has made significant strides in reducing fiscal debt, achieving a sovereign debt level of 99% of GDP in 2023.
+Portugal's economy experienced a robust growth rate of 2.3% in 2023, following a remarkable 6.7% growth in 2022, largely driven by the tourism and real estate sectors.
+The unemployment rate stood at 6.5% in 2023, reflecting a resilient labor market, while inflation was recorded at 4.3%.
+The government has made significant strides in reducing fiscal debt, bringing sovereign debt down to 99% of GDP in 2023, although political instability poses risks to future economic performance.

 Floating Section Image